Snow Camp

 or

 in Upper Pines Campground, (the only campground open in the winter with individual campsites with parking spaces).
-Each Upper Pines campsite ($36 per night, as of early 2024) holds six people and two vehicles.
+Each Upper Pines campsite ($72 for the two nights) holds six people and two vehicles.

-Some club people got four campsites in a row in Upper Pines campground, for the 2024 trip weekend, that they are willing to share.
+Back in September, some club people got four campsites in a group in the best part of Upper Pines campground, for the 2025 trip weekend, that they are willing to share.

 map of Upper Pines, Lower Pines and North Pines campgrounds